California Uber & Lyft Accident Injury Attorneys

 Who Can You Sue After You're Injured?

-It's important that you target the appropriate defendants when you make a claim to recoup after you've been injured in a car accident.
+You must target the appropriate defendants when you claim to recoup after you've been injured in a car accident.

 Sometimes wrecks are caused by negligent or reckless driving, and there could be a question regarding the ride-share driver's overall suitability behind the wheel.